 You must complete the equivalent of 20 credit hours of coursework in the biological sciences.
 Only courses intended for science majors will count toward fulfilling this prerequisite.

-- Human, mammalian, or comparative anatomy (lecture and lab)
+- Human, mammalian, or comparative anatomy, or histology (lecture and lab)

 - Human, mammalian, or cell physiology (lecture)